- Abandoned claim

 - Immigration and Refugee Board of Canada (IRB)

-The Immigration and Refugee Board of Canada (IRB) is Canada’s largest independent administrative tribunal.
-It is responsible for making decisions on immigration and refugee matters, efficiently, fairly and in accordance with the law.
-The IRB decides, among other responsibilities, who needs refugee protection.
+The Immigration and Refugee Board of Canada (IRB) is a large independent tribunal (a special type of court).
+It is responsible for making fair decisions on immigration and refugee matters including who needs refugee protection.
 There are four divisions of the IRB: IRB-RPD, IRB-RAD, IRB-ID, IRB-IAD.

 - Immigration and Refugee Legal Clinic (IRLC)

-Based in Vancouver, an organization that provides free legal advice and representation for low-income people across BC.
-They focus on assisting individuals and families whose immigration or refugee legal issues are not covered or easy to serve in the traditional legal aid system.
+Based in Vancouver, an organization that provides free legal advice and representation for people with low incomes in BC.
+They focus on helping individuals and families whose immigration or refugee legal issues are not covered in the traditional legal aid system.

 - Immigration and Refugee Protection Act (IRPA)

-An act that regulates immigration to Canada, administered by Immigration, Refugees and Citizenship Canada and Canada Border Services Agency.
+The main law about immigration to and refugee claims in Canada, used by Immigration, Refugees and Citizenship Canada and Canada Border Services Agency.

 - Immigration Holding Centre (IHC)

-A facility where you can be detained for immigration-related purposes.
+A facility where you can be detained for immigration reasons.